ORJackson/Sentiment-Analysis_UK-Anti-Asian-Sentiment-Covid-19/README.md

 it will display only two packages - setuptools and pip. these base packages come default with a virtualenv

-add env/ direcotry to .gitignore file
+add env/ directory to .gitignore file

 ********************

-To install libraries in a virtual env use pip install to see all installed libnraries run:
+To install libraries in a virtual env use pip install to see all installed libraries run:
     pip list

 to create a text file listing all project dependencies run: